We rely on our knees every single day — often without giving them much thought.

 3. Osteoarthritis

-While it can affect people of any age, it most commonly affects older adults, and is a leading cause of age related disability.
+While it can affect people of any age, it most commonly affects older adults, and is a leading cause of age-related disability.

 4. Bone Spurs

-They can often be found where two bones meet to form a joint, like at your heel, knee, or on your fingers.
+You might find them where two bones meet to form a joint, like at your heel, knee, or on your fingers.

-5. Other Knee Issues
+5. Other Knee Conditions

 How To Keep Your Knees Healthy